 HOMETEXAS TOWNS | PARADES | FESTIVALS | PARKS | SCENERY | TEX MISC | SCANDAL | EXIT TEXAS

 Community Activist and ardent advocate of Tandy Hills Park, Don Young, periodically sends emails he calls "Prairie Notes", which are basically poetic descriptions, with illustrations, about the current state of Tandy Hills Park.
-Below you will find a couple Prairie Notes and information about the 2008 Prairie Fest which takes place Saturday April 26 from 11am til 7pm.
+Below you will find Don Young's Solstice Prairie Note and Prairie Notes that preceded it.

 FORT WORTH